bolt/core/tests/cypress/README.md

   npm run cypress:dev -- --spec "./tests/cypress/integration/your_test.spec.js"
   ```

+  If you want to run the test on the same project make sure to run `make db-reset` otherwise it will fail on a few tests that depend on the standard fixtures.

   You can add additional options to the run command by typing `--` and the option you want after it.
 A list of all options is available [here](https://docs.cypress.io/guides/guides/command-line#Commands).

 Writing / editing tests